duaraghav8/SwarmOpt/README.md

 **Team:**

 	Raghav Dua
-	(Special thanks to Mridhul Bhambri for the Database Construction Script)
+	(Special thanks to Mridhul Bhambri for the Database Construction Script & Nishchal Dua for Objective Function Implementations)

 **Mentors:**